How it Works#

 It is possible to show an optional third column in the novel view.
 The settings are available from the menu button in the toolbar.

-If you click the arrow icon to the right of each item, a tooltip will pop out showing you all the meta data collected for that heading.
+If you click the triangular icon to the right of each item, a tooltip will pop out showing all the meta data collected for that heading.

 Novel Outline View#